 From Guitar Hero to SingStar, many video games use popular songs as backing tracks or as part of the gaming experience.
 Whether you can use copyrighted music in a video game is a question of copyright law.
-This article sets out whether you can include music in your video game.
+This article sets out what music you can legally use in your video game.

 Copyright and Video Games

-In Australia, copyright is an automatic protection of your creative work, and it is regulated by the Copyright Act 1968 (Cth).
-No registration of copyright is necessary.
-But copyright won’t protect a video game as a whole; it will protect each creative creation that makes up the video game.
+In Australia, copyright is an automatic protection of your creative work.
+This means that no registration of copyright is necessary.
+However, copyright won’t protect a video game as a whole.
+Instead, it will protect each creative work that makes up the video game.

 Copyright and Music in a Video Game

 Copyright authors or owners are given an exclusive right to use, adapt and share their work.
-Without permission to use work that is subject to copyright, section 115 of the Copyright Act 1968 (Cth) allows a copyright owner to bring an action for infringement against the infringer.
-The penalties the may follow are severe and may include criminal findings.
+Without permission to use work that is subject to copyright, the copyright owner can bring an action for infringement against the infringer.
+The penalties that may follow are severe and can include criminal findings.

-When or How Can I Use Music In My Video Game
+When Can I Use Music In My Video Game?

 Creative Common Music

-Creative Commons is a non-profit organisation that facilitates, legally, the use of copyright work via a public copyright licence.
+Creative Commons is a non-profit organisation that facilitates the use of copyright work through a public copyright licence.
 They have six available licences that are free.
 Each Creative Common licence has different terms, so you will need to check which licence your chosen song is under.
-Some of the licences allow you to use a song and no questions asked.
+Some of the licences allow you to use a song with no questions asked.

 However, not all the licences are as straight forward.
 You will need to make sure that what you intend to do with the music is compliant under the terms of the relevant Creative Commons licence.
-For the stricter of the Creative Common licences, you will need to look out for whether the song allows you to use it for commercial purposes.
-Otherwise are licences that require you to sign up to the same licence if you choose to use a particular song.
-You will need to read the terms of the licence.
+For the stricter of the Creative Commons licences, you will need to look at whether the song allows you to use it for commercial purposes.
+Otherwise, there are licences that require you to sign up to the same licence if you choose to use a particular song.
+You will need to carefully look over the terms of the licence.

 You might consider commissioning a professional to create music for your video game.
-In this situation, you can negotiate with them an employment agreement that will have a relevant clause for assignment (transfer of ownership) of the copyright or licence right to use the work.
+In this situation, you can negotiate with them an employment agreement that will have a relevant clause for the transfer of the copyright.
+Alternatively, you could licence your right to use the work.

 If you wish to use a song that is already made, you will need to request clearance from the owners of the song.
-This is otherwise known as a “music licence”.
-In this situation, you will need to think about whether you just want to use the music composition and sound but not the lyrics.
+This is otherwise known as gaining a “music licence”.
+In this situation, you will need to think about whether you just want to use the music instrumental, but not the lyrics.

 If you plan to put music in a video game, you will need to make sure you are not infringing anyone exclusive rights and obtain any necessary permissions.
-To reiterate, music is made up of many components (lyrics, music composition, recording, remixes and so forth) that attract the protection of copyright law.
-If you intend on using music as part of your video game, sure you obtain the necessary permissions before doing so.
+Music is made up of many components that attract the protection of copyright law.
+If you intend on using music as part of your video game, ensure you obtain the necessary permissions before doing so.
 If you have any further questions about copyright or intellectual property (IP) protections, contact LegalVision’s IP lawyers on 1300 544 755 or fill out the form on this page.

 Was this article helpful?